Eppyrdour History, Family Crest & Coats of Arms

 The surname Eppyrdour was first found in Forfarshire part of the Tayside region of North Eastern Scotland, and present day Council Area of Angus, at the Abbey of Arbroath where William Abirdour witnessed a charter by the Earl of Huntlie in 1367.
 Another William Aberdour was Bailie for the Abbey of Arbroath in 1483.

-Important Dates for the Eppyrdour family
+Early History of the Eppyrdour family

 This web page shows only a small excerpt of our Eppyrdour research.
 Another 123 words (9 lines of text) covering the years 1484, 1508 and 1510 are included under the topic Early Eppyrdour History in all our PDF Extended History products and printed products wherever possible.